latolukasz/beeorm-doc/docs/guide/crud.md

 As you can see `Flush()` method is not returning any error.
 BeeORM will panic instead.
-Probably most go developers reading this got heart attack.
+Probably most go developers reading this got a heart attack.
 Internet is full of articles where developers are debating (fighting:)) which approach is better.
 BeeORM is used in many projects by many developers.
 After many emotional discussions everyone agreed that `panicing` is a right approach